Fractional Marketing

 1. Startups and Small Businesses

 Startups and small businesses often lack the budget for a full-time CMO but still need expert guidance to grow and scale their operations.
-A Fractional CMO provides the strategic leadership necessary without the full-time cost.
+A fractional CMO provides the necessary strategic leadership without full-time costs.

 2. Mid-Sized Companies